jammer-sysops/adbusters-website-2025/src/content/articles/awakening.md

 ‍

 ## MUSE

 The Australian government paid my way through university, and in exchange I gave them three years of my life.
 I played war games for the Department of Defence.
 As soon as my contract was up, I hopped on a boat heading for Amsterdam.

 But the boat made a stop in Yokohama.
 There, unfolding all around were the mysteries of a culture that turned everything I believed inside out.
 I was entranced.
 Three days later the boat left for Amsterdam.
 I wasn’t on it.

 I got a job with a consulting company, and soon after starting my own marketing firm, grandiosely called International Computer Research (ICR), in Tokyo’s Roppongi district.
 I made tons of money.
 That’s no brag; in the booming Sixties anybody could.

 I hit the clubs most nights with my ad-agency pals.
-Behind the scenes, I dabbled in Judo & Zen.
+Behind the scenes, I dabbled in Judo &amp; Zen.
 Savored Kawabata’s *The Sound of The Mountain*, Yukio Mishima’s *Forbidden Colors*, Osamu Dazai’s *No Longer Human*.

 Then one day… Basho.